 - Samurai: Another Element Wheel.

-- Serial Escalation: Each new version adds more weight to the tops.
-The current ones even allow twice the amount of metal per top, making some of the heaviest builds possible.
+- Serial Escalation: Each new version in Metal Saga adds more weight to the tops.
+Shogun Steel even allow twice the amount of metal per top, making some of the heaviest builds possible.

 - Shoddy Knockoff Product: Rapidity.
 Made by a company called Hongyi, they contain toxic chemicals that can leak acrid gas when heated.
 Like if left in a car on a hot day, which no child has ever done.
 They break faster too.

-- Western Zodiac: Most of the Metal Fury tops are based on Western constellations.
+- Western Zodiac: Most of the Metal Fusion tops are based on Western constellations.